oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-to-Other-Microservices/non-helidon-rest-clients.md

 The RestClient model in Helidon makes it really simple to program access to another micro-service, but sometimes you will be using something that isn't itself a micro-service to talk to a REST endpoint.
 In that case you probably do not want to bring in the entire Helidon MP stack and change the client to being Helidon based !

 There are of course many client side frameworks in place to allow you to make a call to a REST end point, for example you could use the basic [Java HTTP client service](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html) which allows you to build every stage of the client connection, defining proxies and so on.
 There are also clients built on the Reactive Framework.
-The following is an example using the Http client taken form the Java docs page
+The following is an example using the Http client taken from the Java docs page

 ```
    HttpClient client = HttpClient.newBuilder()